 Bone Marrow Transplant for Children

-There are different types of BMT depending on how the healthy stem cells are collected.
+There are different types of BMT based on how the healthy stem cells are collected.

 Autologous bone marrow transplant

-Your child is his or her own donor.
-Stem cells can be collected from your child in 2 different ways:
+Your child is their own donor.
+Stem cells can be collected from your child in 2

 placed into the soft center of the bone.
 Most sites used for bone marrow